-Operating a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work correctly or at all if you see an error code show up.
-The exact error code offers useful information about the root of the problem, something a professional technician can use to provide solutions that much faster.
+Installing a Nest thermostat is one of the easiest ways to improve the everyday schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The precise error code supplies useful information about the underlying problem, something a trained technician can use to provide solutions that much faster.

-Here are seven of the most likely error codes you may encounter on your Nest thermostat.
-We’ll review the basics of each error code on top of how you can fix it and the approximate cost to do so.
-Don't forget that while the costs will ultimately be dependent on the precise Nest model, you can expect to pay about $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific components needed to finish repairs.
+Here are seven of the most frequent error codes you could encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you can fix it and the approximate cost to do so.
+Remember that while the costs will ultimately hinge on the specific Nest model, you can count on paying between $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific hardware required to finish repairs.

 e298 - Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the problem is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
+As this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on display until the problem is dealt with.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have happened further along in your home's electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A professional technician should examine electrical connections and wiring until they locate the root of the problem.
+A professional technician should examine electrical connections and wiring until they find the source of the problem.

 e294 - Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not merely a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll shut off the power and gradually look at each wire, ensuring they are fully placed into the connector with the correct amount of exposed copper.
-When they locate the problem connector, it can be swapped for a new one.
+They’ll detach the power and gradually look at each wire, making sure they are fully placed into the connector with the correct amount of bare copper.
+When they pinpoint the problem connector, it can be exchanged for a new one.

 e195 - Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Presuming the breakers are on, you can examine a few other places before consulting a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally shut down.
+Presuming the breakers are on, you can check a handful of other places before consulting a professional technician.

-As this error can consume your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re facing.
-You can detach the thermostat from its base and supply power by using a USB cable.
-If it presents error code 195, you should continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can't detect anything wrong with these components, it will likely be best to get in touch with a pro.
+Since this error can consume your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re working with.
+You can separate the thermostat from its base and supply power through a USB cable.
+Assuming it displays error code 195, you should continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it will likely be best to contact a pro.

 e103 - Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This may stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
-Your technician needs to carefully investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+A technician needs to carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+Even though this error code isn’t critical, it might still keep you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you need a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 - Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is sent using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to switch the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience diagnosing and fixing electrical problems.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is being delivered through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to shut the power off as soon as you can.
+You can then get a hold of a professional technician with the proper experience diagnosing and fixing electrical issues.

 e73 - Critical